4391 Balodis: Diameter and albedo

 According to observations by NASA's space-based Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Balodis measures 3.4 kilometers in diameter, and its surface has an exceptionally high albedo of 0.40.
 However, the CALL assumes a standard albedo for a C-type asteroid of 0.057 and calculates a diameter of 8.4 kilometers with an absolute magnitude of 14.2, as the lower the albedo (reflectivity) the larger the body's diameter.

 Rotation period

 In July 2010, a rotational lightcurve of Balodis was obtained by Italian astronomer Albino Carbognani from photometric observations taken at the Astronomical Observatory of the Autonomous Region of the Aosta Valley (OAVdA) in Italy.
 It showed rotation period of 3.448±0.001 hours with a brightness amplitude of 0.29 in magnitude (U=2).

 Naming

 This minor planet was named after Latvian cosmic geodesist Jānis Balodis, head of the Astronomical Observatory at University of Latvia.

 Balodis' research includes astrometry, observations of artificial satellites using laser, as well as computational methods for astrometric interpretations of photographic plates.
 The Crimean minor planet service has used his algorithms for a long time.
-(The honored astronomer should not to be confused with Soviet army General Jānis Balodis.)
+(The honored astronomer should not be confused with Soviet army General Jānis Balodis.)
 The official naming citation was published by the Minor Planet Center on 12 September 1992 (M.P.C.
 20837).